quiverjs/doc-old/README.md

 A quiver application is made of many such quiver components, such as [handlers](core/03-handler.md) and [filters](core/05-filter.md).
 Each of these component types have well defined function signatures that are specifically designed to make it modular and scalable.
 The [component system](08-component.md) allow complex component dependency graph to be built by specifying it in a JSON-like DSL.

+## Demo and Tutorial

+Simple demos and tutorials are written for quick introduction to Quiver.js.

+  1. [Hello User](https://github.com/quiverjs/demo/tree/master/01-hello-user) demonstrates the way to write a set of quiver components to serve different users in different ways.

 ## Core Concepts

 Quiver.js is made of the following core concepts, with each of them built on top of the previous ones.